rjhoppe/ts-nextjs-travel-app/README.md

 # ts-nextjs-travel-app
-An application I built to learn TypeScript and Nextjs
+An application UI I built to learn TypeScript and Nextjs

 ## Technologies Used:
 * TypeScript